dotnetjunkie/controllerless/README.md

 [![NuGet](https://img.shields.io/nuget/v/SolidServices.Controllerless.WebApi.Description.svg)](https://www.nuget.org/packages/SolidServices.Controllerless.WebApi.Description/)

-If you're writing SOLID message based applications, you came to the right place.
+If you're writing SOLID message-based applications, you came to the right place.
 If not, please [go here](https://github.com/dotnetjunkie/solidservices) to understand what such application design can bring you and your team.

-Controllerless is a sample project that shows how to build applications based on message driven architectures that don't require the cruft of defining the service or presentation layer classes like Web API controllers or WCF services.
-The projects and samples in this repository is expected to grow over time.
-For now, don't expect this code to be hardened production ready code.
+**Controllerless** is a sample project that shows how to build applications based on message-driven architectures that don't require the cruft of defining the service or presentation-layer classes like Web API controllers or WCF services.
+The projects and samples in this repository are expected to grow over time.
+For now, don't expect this code to be hardened production-ready code.

 Currently the only supported project is the Controllerless Web API documentation generation project: